-- (3) In case that the LIPA system experiences a Widespread Prolonged Outage Event, the Authority will credit customers' in SC1, and SC1-VTOU, that experienced a Prolonged Outage, for spoiled food up to \$235 if the Customer provides an Itemized List, or up to \$540 if the Customer provides Proof of Loss for any food spoiled due to lack of refrigeration resulting from an outage exceeding 72-hours. - (4) In case that the LIPA system experiences a Widespread Prolonged Outage Event, the Authority will credit customers' in SC1, and SC1-VTOU, that experienced a Prolonged Outage, for spoiled prescription medication up to the amount of the actual loss if the Customer provides an Itemized List and Proof of Loss for any prescription medication spoiled due to lack of refrigeration resulting from an outage exceeding 72hours. - (5) In case that the LIPA system experiences a Widespread Prolonged Outage Event, the Authority will credit customers' in SC2, SC-2VMRP, SC2-L and SC-2LVMRP with maximum recorded demands of 40kW or less that experienced a Prolonged Outage, for spoiled food up to \$540 if they provide an Itemized List and Proof of Loss for any food spoiled due to lack of refrigeration resulting from an outage exceeding 72-hours. - (6) To receive reimbursement for food spoilage and prescription medication spoilage pursuant to this section, Customers are to provide the Authority with Itemized Lists and/or Proof of Loss within fourteen (14) days following the end of the Widespread Prolonged Outage Event.
+- (3) In case that the LIPA system experiences a Widespread Prolonged Outage Event, the Authority will credit Customers' in SC1, and SC1-VTOU, that experienced a Prolonged Outage, for spoiled food up to two hundred and thirty-five dollars (\$235) if the Customer provides an Itemized List, or up to five hundred and forty dollars (\$540) if the Customer provides Proof of Loss for any food spoiled due to lack of refrigeration resulting from an outage exceeding 72-hours. - (4) In case that the LIPA system experiences a Widespread Prolonged Outage Event, the Authority will credit Customers' in SC1, and SC1-VTOU, that experienced a Prolonged Outage, for spoiled prescription medication up to the amount of the actual loss if the Customer provides an Itemized List and Proof of Loss for any prescription medication spoiled due to lack of refrigeration resulting from an outage exceeding 72hours. - (5) In case that the LIPA system experiences a Widespread Prolonged Outage Event, the Authority will credit Customers' in SC2, SC-2VMRP, SC2-L and SC-2LVMRP with maximum recorded demands of 40kW or less that experienced a Prolonged Outage, for spoiled food up to five hundred and forty dollars (\$540) if they provide an Itemized List and Proof of Loss for any food spoiled due to lack of refrigeration resulting from an outage exceeding 72-hours. - (6) To receive reimbursement for food spoilage and prescription medication spoilage pursuant to this section, Customers are to provide the Authority with Itemized Lists and/or Proof of Loss within fourteen (14) days following the end of the Widespread Prolonged Outage Event.
 The Authority will provide reimbursement as a bill credit within forty-four (44) days from the ending of the Widespread Prolonged Outage Event.
 For any bill credits that exceed the Customer's bill, any remaining credit will be carried over into future bills. - (7) If LIPA staff determines that application of credits and reimbursements as provided in subsections b)(2) to b)(6) above is not "fair, reasonable, and in the public interest", it may request that the Department of Public Service issue a recommendation to the LIPA Board of Trustees or LIPA CEO for waiver of those provisions.